 Lifeline, created by Wesley Mission, celebrated its 50-year anniversary in 2013.
-Lifeline’s telephone crisis support is available 24 hours a day, seven days a week for the cost of a local call (mobile phone calls are free of charge).
+Lifeline’s telephone crisis support is available on 13 11 14, 24 hours a day, seven days a week for the cost of a local call (mobile phone calls are free of charge).

 Somewhere in Australia there is a new call to Lifeline every minute.
 At Lifeline Sydney & Sutherland we answer more than 38,000 calls each year.
 The centre is owned and operated by Wesley Mission and is one of 37 centres accredited by Lifeline Australia.